My Go-To Travel Essentials

 • Frankincense – the holy grail of skincare.
 Promotes tight and even skin (astringent properties), reduces puffy eyes, prevents aging and fine lines, reduces dark spots, heals acne and hormonal imbalances, etc etc etc.

 • Peppermint/Rosemary/Eucalyptus blend – is my go-to for ailments.
-These 3 oils can be applied topically or via steam inhalation to help with headaches, nausea, congestion, coughs, + all other general cold + flu symptoms.
+These 3 oils can be applied topically or inhaled via steam to help with nausea, congestion, coughs, plus all other general cold + flu symptoms.
+It’s best to mix these oils with a carrier oil in a roller for easy application to your temples which is helpful for headaches and motion sickness.

 • Citronella & Eucalyptus blend – I don’t always bring this, but I do in mosquito heavy countries as a natural bug “spray.”
 It also smells nice and can be used as perfume.